-The Government has introduced temporary rules that mean, in most cases evictions will not be carried out by sheriff officers between 11 December 2020 and 22 January 2021.
-This ban will continue for Tier 3 and 4 areas until 31 March 2021.
+The Government has introduced temporary rules that mean, in most cases evictions will not be carried out by sheriff officers in Tier 3 and 4 areas until 30 September 2021.
 There are some exceptions, such as where the eviction was granted due to anti-social or criminal behaviour.

 If you are contacted by a sheriff officer who is threatening eviction, contact Shelter Scotland for help.

 The Government has also passed a temporary law to protect tenants in Scotland during coronavirus.
 In most cases, your landlord will now need to give you six months' notice before they can start legal action to evict you.
-Theses new rules will be in place until at least 31 March 2021.
+These new rules will be in place until at least 30 September 2021.
 There are some exceptions, such as where a landlord is ending the tenancy due to antisocial and criminal behaviour, or because the landlord or their family need to move into the property.
 More information can be found at Shelter Scotland.